Kent Card Club12th September 2017 by Michele Auborn

 You may not know this, but some years ago there were actually two card collecting clubs within the County of Kent.
-These were “East Kent Branch”, run by our current secretary, which was based in Canterbury and met at the Chaucer Club – and “North Kent Cigarette Card Club”, run by Bob Hogben, which was based in Orpington and met at the Crofton Halls.
+These were the “East Kent Branch”, run by our current secretary, based in Canterbury and meeting at the Chaucer Club – and the “North Kent Cigarette Card Club”, run by Bob Hogben, based in Orpington and meeting at the Crofton Halls.

 After the death of Bob Hogben, our current secretary decided to combine the two clubs into one single “Kent” club.
-Owing to its location, we decided to use the North Kent venue – the full address of which is:
+Owing to its more accessible location, we decided to use the North Kent venue – the full address of which is:

 Crofton Halls, Crofton Lane, Orpington BR6 8PR

-If you are coming by public transport, the Halls are right next to the Orpington Main Line Railway Station; you can get a bus or train to the centre of Bromley, or in to Central London – only 25 minutes away.
-If you are travelling in by car, the halls offer free on-site parking.
-If you need any other information, or a map, the Halls have their own website – click here
+If you are coming by public transport, the Halls are right next to the Orpington Main Line Railway Station; or you can get a bus or train to the centre of Bromley, or Central London – which is only 25 minutes away.
+Or if you are travelling in by car, the halls offer free on-site parking.
+If you are in need of any other information, like a map, why not visit the complex’s own website by clicking here

 The building itself is a modern complex with good lighting, offering three halls for hire.
-And it holds several other collectors fairs through the year, proof of good facilities and lighting!
+And it hosts several other collectors fairs through the year, always proof of good facilities and lighting!

 Our club meetings take place on the first Thursday of the month, but please note that we do not hold meetings in January or August.
 Entry to these meetings cost £2 per person, and this includes a strip of raffle tickets.

 At a typical meeting we have approximately 40 tables, and our dealers bring a varied assortment of ephemera including, but not limited to cigarette cards, trade cards, postcards, stamps, and postal history.
-We have even had some packets and tins from time to time.
-By the way, if anyone reading this is a card dealer, and would like to show their stocks to new hunters, please contact us.
+We have even had packets and tins from time to time.

-By the way, to our current dealers, many thanks for all your support this year, and for bringing such wonderful cards, and in some cases for coming such a long way to see us.
+To all our current dealers, many thanks for all your support throughout 2019, and for bringing such wonderful cards, and in some cases for coming such a long way to see us.
 And please note you can now come into the hall to start setting up from 3.30 pm.

 [Our featured card at the top of this page is number 15 from Ogdens “Poultry Alphabet” – “O” for Orpington, where these still popular chickens were first bred.
 In fact the original Black Orpington was bred in 1886 by William Cook]